 Education:

-Natalia is a digital artist.
-Illustrating children's books, science journals, covers, logos, apps, and museum exhibitions.
-Her works have been exhibited in Tokyo as part of the Japanese Dinosaur Art Exhibition (2023).
+Natalia dabbles in digital art.
+She has provided illustrations for a children's book, science journals, magazine covers, logos, apps, merchenidse and museum exhibitions.
+Her works have been exhibited in Tokyo as part of the Japanese Dinosaur Art Exhibition (2023) and won the Marsh Palaeoart Prize (2025).
+Her artworks feature in Bexhill Museum, Zurich University Natural History Museum, DinoCon, Sternberg Science Camps.
 She is a vocal activist for migrant rights, working-class representation and social mobility.
-Acting as an ambassador for the Manchester Access Program and delivering classes via the Polish Consulate in Edinburgh to migrant communities in Scotland.
-Currently based in Dorset, working on the UNESCO Jurassic Coast in England.
-Moving to Hong Kong (SAR) in 2025. |
+Having acted as an ambassador for the Manchester Access Program (2015-2019), mentoring first-generation students (2023) and migrant communities in Scotland.
+Formerly based in Dorset, on the UNESCO Jurassic Coast in England.
+Now living in Hong Kong, China (SAR). |

 Employment (continued):